jhajek/forge/_posts/2020-01-11-Enable-Hyper-V-and-VirtualBox-on-the-same-system.md

 This can be easily done via launching an elevated **CMD** or **Command Line**, not a Powershell, but a CMD as the syntax of these commands won't be recognized in *powershell*.
 Here are the commands given by David Finster at his excellent website, [Finster Tech Consulting](https://fortc.com/switch-between-hyper-v-and-virtualbox-on-windows-10/ "Hyper-V BCD edit solution"):

-1) Open a command prompt as administrator.
+1. Open a command prompt as administrator.
-1) Run the following command: ```C:\>bcdedit /copy {current} /d “Disable Hyper-V”```
+1. Run the following command: ```C:\>bcdedit /copy {current} /d “Disable Hyper-V”```
   i) You will see the following result: The entry was successfully copied to (something like) {c8f8754a-d33e-11e8-8234-8cec4b60f7ca}.
-  i) You can use your own description instead of “Disable Hyper-V” if you like.
+  i.
+You can use your own description instead of “Disable Hyper-V” if you like.
-1) Run the following command: ```C:\>bcdedit /set {c8f8754a-d33e-11e8-8234-8cec4b60f7ca} hypervisorlaunchtype off```
+1. Run the following command: ```C:\>bcdedit /set {c8f8754a-d33e-11e8-8234-8cec4b60f7ca} hypervisorlaunchtype off```
-  i) You will see the following result: The operation completed successfully.
+  i.
+You will see the following result: The operation completed successfully.
-  i) Your serial number will be different -- adjust accordingly.
+  i.
+Your serial number will be different -- adjust accordingly.
-1) Reboot the machine while holding down the shift key.
-You will be presented with a boot option to “Use another operating system”. i)Select your new “Disable Hyper-V” option.
+1. Reboot the machine while holding down the shift key.
+You will be presented with a boot option to “Use another operating system”.
+  i.
+Select your new “Disable Hyper-V” option.
 The machine will boot with Hyper-V disabled and VirtualBox will work.

 It works perfectly!